A framework for rank identities -- With a view towards operator algebras: Lattice Theoretic Considerations

-\begin{prop} \textsl{ Let $\mathcal{R}$ be a GCD domain.
-For $x, y , z$ in $\fF^1(R)$, we have \begin{itemize} \item[(i)] $xy = (x \wedge y)(x \vee y),$ \item[(ii)] $[1] \le x \le [0],$ \item[(iii)] $x \wedge (y \vee z) = (x \wedge y) \vee (x \wedge z),$ \item[(iv)] $x \vee (y \wedge z) = (x \vee y) \wedge (x \vee z).$ \end{itemize} In other words, the identity map $\iota : (\fF^1(R); \vee, \wedge) \rightarrow (\fF^1(R); \cdot)$ is a modular map and $(\fF^1(R); \vee, \wedge)$ is a bounded, distributive lattice. } \end{prop}
+\begin{prop} \textsl{ Let $\sR$ be a GCD domain.
+For $x, y , z$ in $(R)$, we have \begin{itemize} \item[(i)] $xy = (x \wedge y)(x \vee y),$ \item[(ii)] $(0) \le x \le (1),$ \item[(iii)] $x \wedge (y \vee z) = (x \wedge y) \vee (x \wedge z),$ \item[(iv)] $x \vee (y \wedge z) = (x \vee y) \wedge (x \vee z).$ \end{itemize} In other words, the identity map $\iota : \big( (\sR); \vee, \wedge \big) \rightarrow \big( (\sR); \cdot \big)$ is a modular map, and $\big( (\sR); \vee, \wedge \big)$ is a bounded, distributive lattice. } \end{prop}

-\section{The Functor $\fF$}
+\section{The Functor $\fU \fR$}

 Before embarking on our study of ranked rings in \S \ref{sec:ranked_rings}, we first set up an algebraic framework for the discussion.
-In this section, we define a functor $\fF$ from the category of rings to the category of commutative monoids.
+In this section, we define a functor $\fU \fR$ from the category of rings to the category of commutative monoids.
 This not only serves to provide cleaner notation but also helps us formulate an algorithmic approach towards generating rank identities.
-Each element of the $\fF$-monoid may be thought of as encoding a class of rank identities.
-In \S \ref{sec:L_bezout}, we obtain a complete picture of the $\fF$-monoid of B\'e{}zout domains.
-Of particular interest are the $\fF$-monoids of the polynomial ring in one variable over a field and the ring of entire functions.
+Each element of the $\fU \fR$-monoid may be thought of as encoding a class of rank identities.
+This assertion is rigorously formulated in later sections (see Theorem \ref{thm:univ_rank_sys} and Proposition \ref{prop:rank_id_fund}).